yuex/iperf/readme.md

 # Intro

-A rest server exposing database for CRUD edit built on flask
+A REST server , built on flask, exposes database tables for CRUD-style access.

+It's still very primitive.
+But the way it exploits to automatically generates REST URLs from the declarations of database tables may be of some interests.

 # Execution